 I know about healthy organizational cultures: what’s good for teams, how to deliver the type of coaching each employee needs so she can excel, and what leadership training will help you build the skills you and your team need to increase your cohesiveness and effectiveness.
 I’ve been in workplaces with strong cultures and weak ones…healthy ones and unhealthy ones.
 I can tell you what you need to do to get better, and I can help you do it, if you’re willing to put in the work.

-I know about strong leadership.
+I know about first-rate leadership practices.
 I was on Domus’ senior leadership team since its inception, and I’ve been fortunate enough to be in a leadership role in all my positions.
-I attribute that to being a good listener, being empathetic, being willing to disagree with people, and possessing experiences and a background different from many other people, which means I look at things in a different way.
+I attribute that to being a good listener, being empathetic, being willing to disagree with people, giving people the benefit of the doubt, and possessing experiences and a background different from many others, which means I look at things in a different way.
 I also know what bad leadership looks like and have seen what it does to individuals and teams.
 I’ve seen poor leaders get better with coaching and support, and I’ve seen others who refuse to examine their practices and end up driving away committed, talented team members.

 The bottom line: Am I any good?